statuc30721/eks_class06_aws_arma/README.md

 Below are examples of deployed assets:

-- EKS deplpoyment with Bastion, Prometheus and Grafana
+- EKS deplpoyment with EC2 Instance, Prometheus and Grafana

 ![Deployed Bastion, AWS EKS console, Grafana and Prometheus ](/graphics/deployment-screenshot.jpg)